Financial-Times/coco-provisioner/README.md

 ##The default is prod DNS name given by Mashery but if we are creating a cluster not for prod then some different DNS name may be required, e.g. http://test.api.ft.com or some such
 export API_HOST=http://api.ft.com

+##URLs to Bertha endpoints  for accessing to specific Google Spreadsheet data.
+##AUTHORS_BERTHA_URL refers to the spreadsheet of curated authors data.
+##ROLES_BERTHA_URL refers to the spreadsheet of roles for curated authors.
+export AUTHORS_BERTHA_URL=http://bertha.site.example/123456XYZ/Authors
+export ROLES_BERTHA_URL=http://bertha.site.example/123456XYZ/Roles

+#For publishing videos, the brightcove-notifier and brightcove-metadata-preprocessor must connect to the Brightcove API with an id like this: 47628783001
+export BRIGHTCOVE_ACCOUNT_ID=
 ```